 medRAMP provides writing assistance and resources to help investigators develop and enhance writing skills, such as templates, boilerplate language, and sample proposal sections.
 The Grants Library allows investigators to quickly and easily access these resources.
 We will review, summarize, and provide guidance on grant application criteria and create program specific guidelines and toolkits to assist in design, development, and writing processes.

-We specialize in disseminating information about relevant funding announcements for extramural support via email and timely postings on our SMPH Funding Opportunities and Grants Library websites.
-Investigators may also request our services to identify funding opportunities for specific needs or to be trained on how to conduct funding research using grant databases.
+We specialize in disseminating information about relevant funding announcements for extramural support via email and timely postings on medRAMP Grants Library website Investigators may also request our services to identify funding opportunities for specific needs or to be trained on how to conduct funding research using grant databases.

 medRAMP Grants Library